As with everything else, there are obvious and less obvious reasons why you should invest in bullion.

 Better yet, gold and silver fulfill the criteria of durability, portability, divisibility, and uniformity, just like regular money.
 It means they are non-corrosive, portable and divisible into smaller units.

 The third most undeniable reason is growing and preserving your wealth.
 Gold and silver store the value over long periods of time due to their simplicity and accountability.
 Not only does bullion never go bankrupt or default on obligations but it also tends to increase in value in times of crisis.
-With the recent fluctuations in the world economy, this is a highly valuable asset.
+With the recent fluctuations in the world economy, this is a highly valuable asset and definitely why people that are wanting to start investing or possibly diversify their portfolio might want to view more here on gold and silver investment.

 Still, there are some differences between investing in silver and investing in gold.